framps/raspiBackupDoc/en/src/faq.md

 Solution:
-Before the restore, edit `/etc/mke2fs.conf` and remove the metadata_csum from both ext4 options remove the metadata_csum.
-Then perform the restore with *raspiBackup*.
+Before the restore, edit `/etc/mke2fs.conf` and remove the metadata_csum from both ext4 options Then perform the restore with *raspiBackup*.

 [.workaround]: _ "Problems with syntax highlighting in vim-markdown with non-balanced-underlines"

 <a name="faq26"></a>
 ### 26) Why do I get the message `????
 RBK0160E: Destination /dev/sda with xx GiB is smaller than the backup source with yy GiB` although both SD cards are the same size?